X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/asset_importing.md

 1. Make sure you have [SA Tools installed](./installation.md#installing-the-sonic-adventure-toolset).
 2. You'll want to follow the tutorial for the [SA Tools Hub](https://github.com/X-Hax/sa_tools/wiki/SA-Tools-Hub) for setting up projects.
-3. Once you have creatred a project, the below stips will cover importing models and levels from your project into blender.
+3. Once you have created a project, the steps below will cover importing models and levels from your project into blender.

 ## Importing a Model or Stage
 **In case you made it here without having the addon installed, please [see here for installation guide](./installation.md).**

-The addon supports importing models from 3 different sources
+The addon supports importing models from 3 different sources.

 - [\*.\*MDL files](../assetinfo/filetypes.md#models) for **models**
 - [\*.NJ files](../assetinfo/filetypes.md#models) for **models**